wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 *A clear increase in transactions entering mempool.space can be seen starting February 2023.
 Until today, such increases are usually only experienced by the network during the so-called "bull runs", making this one a noticeable anomaly. [mempool.space](https://mempool.space/graphs/mempool#3y)*

+* Wanna see what a spam-free mempool looks like?
+[Take a look at this one](https://clean-mempool.bitcoinbarcelona.xyz/), hosted by [@oomahq](https://twitter.com/oomahq)

 ### space occupied by non-payments VS payments on the timechain since January 2023

 <iframe src="https://dune.com/embeds/3307069/5538577/" width="850" height="280" style="display:block; margin: 0 auto;"></iframe>